 Reader, Higher education is facing a perfect storm....
 Rising costs, AI disruption, and now, direct political intervention into university operations.
 This week, we’re breaking down: 🚨 The $5B Funding Battle Over Columbia University The Trump administration has launched an unprecedented federal funding review into Columbia over its response to campus protests.
 If the administration follows through on its threat to cut funding, the impact could redefine the federal-university relationship—with...

-26 days ago • 1 min read
+about 2 months ago • 1 min read

 Hi there Reader, The Exhaustion Epidemic in Higher Education A recent Chronicle article highlights a pervasive sense of burnout among faculty and staff in higher education.
 Key findings include: Overextended Faculty: Professors, like Celeste Chamberland at Roosevelt University, juggle numerous roles—from committee memberships to student advisement—leading to unsustainable workloads.
 Administrative Overload: The increasing administrative demands detract from core educational responsibilities,...